regcs/AliceLG/README.md

 ### Lightfield Window & Viewport

 The lightfield window is the place where the hologram is rendered.
 It can be opened via a click on the button: _Looking Glass → General → Lightfield Window_.
 After it was opened, move the window to your Looking Glass screen and click the _Looking Glass → General → Toggle Fullscreen Mode_ button, which appeared after the lightfield window was opened.
+Only in fullscreen mode the hologram will be displayed correctly.

 ### Rendering